Shadow Hills Riding Club Doesn't Just Horse Around On Stephanie's Day

 Kaydin is a big fan of the program.
 Would he recommend it for other kids?

-“I would say they they should go try it.
+“I would say they should go try it.
 It helped me a lot,” he says.

-If you come to Stephanie’s Day, you will certainly meet Dreamer — the miniature horse.
-You will also learn more about Shadow Hills Riding Academy and their various programs.
+If you come to Stephanie’s Day, you will certainly meet Dreamer, the miniature horse.
+You will also learn more about Shadow Hills Riding Club and their various programs.
 For more, click here.